What do you think of the loading speed of your website as a search engine ranking factor?

 Another method is to have inline CSS.
 It is inserted directly in the HTML document.

 Most websites do have an external CSS sheet, but they also have some inline CSS codes.
 That’s wrong.
 Inline CSS negatively affects the loading speed of a website and, hence, isn’t recommended.
+It is recommended to remove inline CSS to improve the loading speed of your website.

 We love plugins, don’t we?